vimuths123/vipaginator/README.md

    	You can give variables other than search too.
 Since I used '$scope.$watchCollection("otherData", function (perPage) {' instead '$scope.$watch("otherData", function (perPage) {' so the plugin tracks sub variable changes too.
 You can use '$scope.otherData.yourdata = '';' like this.
 And remember you have to access this inside backend for count url function too.

 6. Angular js post request is bit different from jquery post.
-So you have to take variables as S_POST['..'] inside php back end.
+So you can't take variables as S_POST['..'] inside php back end like jquery post.
+Instead you have to do this

 		<?php
 			$postdata = file_get_contents("php://input");